isabella232/sc_Internationalization/Scripts/1 - Internationalization.md

 # Interlude 3

 ➠😺JESSY😺
 Localizable strings are a list of text values used in your code that can be translated to other languages - which is similar to what you saw with the storyboard.
-Unfortunately,
+Unfortunately, there is no way to generate this list from within the Xcode GUI.
+You have to use the command line.

 ---